 A virtual lighthouse is a more complex tool that iRobot developed for the Roomba.
 It acts like a door that blocks the path of the robot for a period of time and then opens it so that it can clean another room.

 Watch this video to see what I mean…

-Bottom line: In my book, the 860 provides the best value for money proposition among all Roomba robot vacuums, it comes equipped with features found in the 900 series like the rubber extractors, lithium ion battery and newer motor that gives it more suction compared to the previous generation Roombas – the 600 and 700 series – all this for just $100++ more.
+In my book, the 860 provides the best value for money proposition among all Roomba robots.
+It comes equipped with same features found in the 900 series like rubber extractors, lithium ion battery and motor.

 This robot is the crème-de-la-crème of all the Roomba variants available in the market right now.

 It boasts of the most powerful motor, largest battery, vastly improved navigation that is the most efficient plus it has a smartphone application that allows you to control this robot even when you’re not at home.